 Testfakta Research has conducted a comparative laboratory test of air purifiers for larger rooms on behalf of the Swedish manufacturer Blueair.
 The purpose of the test is to compare the performance of a representative and comparable selection of air purifiers on the European market.

-The laboratory test is performed by Intertek Testing & Certification and SGS-IBR Laboratories in the UK.
-The assessment of user friendliness and measurements of noise levels are performed by Intertek and the air cleaning capacity is measured by SGS-IBR.
-The test protocol is based on official requirements and guidelines and was drawn up in consultation with the laboratories involved.
+The laboratory test was conducted by RISE (Research Institutes of Sweden).
+The test report is based on official requirements and guidelines and was drawn up in consultation with the laboratories involved.

 B. Measurements at max power:

 The air purifier’s capacity to purify air was tested according to ANSI/AHAM AC-1-2019 and Nordtest method NT VVS 106.
 The test measures the air purifier’s capacity to eliminate various types of particles (dust, pollen and small particles) from the air in a room.
 The cleaning capacity is stated as the Clean Air Delivery Rate (CADR), which shows the air purifier’s capacity expressed in cubic metres of clean air per hour.